aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Introduction

 This example is meant to be used as the logical second step introducing AVD to new users, directly following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
 The idea is that new users with access to virtual switches (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
 Users with access to physical switches will have to adapt a few settings.
 This is all documented inline in the comments included in the YAML files.
-If a lab with virtual or physical switches is not accessible, fear not.
-This example can also be used to generate the output from AVD if required.
+If a lab with virtual or physical switches is not accessible, fear not!
+This example can also be used to only generate the output from AVD if required.

 The example includes and describes all the AVD files and their content used to build a Layer 3 Leaf Spine (L3LS) EVPN/VXLAN Symmetric IRB network covering a single DC, using the following: